 - Offer upper-level students of color opportunities to enhance leadership skills and disciplinary practices.

-MUSE is a formal, one-year program offered to incoming URM’s enrolled as chemistry and biochemistry majors, launching in January 2021.
-The selected mentors are upper-level, high achieving URM chemistry and biochemistry majors who have successfully completed the general chemistry and organic chemistry course sequence.
+MUSE is a formal, one-year program offered to incoming Black, Latinx, and Indigenous students enrolled as chemistry and biochemistry majors, launched in January 2021.
+The selected mentors are upper-level, high achieving Black, Latinx, and Indigenous students chemistry and biochemistry majors who have successfully completed the general chemistry and organic chemistry course sequence.

 MUSE program structure